To be considered for the Advanced Standing program, the following requirements must be met:

 - Official Transcripts

 To be eligible for admission, your transcript must show you earned a bachelor's degree or a bachelor's degree is in progress.
 Certified copies of transcripts are acceptable; faxed copies of transcripts are not considered official.
 Other transcripts may be sent at the applicant's discretion.
 If you attended Loyola University Chicago previously, you do not need to request these transcripts; we have them on record.
 Official Electronic Transcripts may be delivered directly to Graduate & Professional Enrollment Management at firstname.lastname@example.org.

-Your recommendations can be academic, professional, or volunteer contacts.
-If you graduated less than 5 years ago, at least one recommender must be from an academic source.
+Your references can be academic, professional, or volunteer contacts.
+If you graduated less than 5 years ago, at least one of the references must be from an academic source.

 - A Statement of Purpose